esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 By leveraging self-attention to build meaningful relationships across tokens, transformers power LLMs to generate responses that feel relevant, accurate, and human-like.

 ## A zoo of Large Language Models
-The era of Large Language Models started with the release of the model called BERT, created by Google, that was discussed in the previous episode.
-The techniques used in that model started a movement of the creating of many new models.
+The era of Large Language Models started with the release of the BERT model in 2018, created by Google, that was discussed in the previous episode.
 There are a number of big companies that keep improving on their models and releasing new ones rapidly.
 One of the most well-known is GPT, the model developed by OpenAI and that is used for ChatGPT.
 The first version of GPT was released in 2018.
 Since then various versions have been released, each improved in performance by using more parameters and a larger training data set.
 While the first GPT model was open source, the recent versions are not.
 This means that the model architecture, number of parameters, and used training data is undisclosed.
 There are however many more competing models, some of which are more transparent of even fully open source.
-Llama is currently one of the best-performing open-source models
+Llama is currently (2024) one of the best-performing open-source models.

-Other models:
+A list of LLMs:
-- ChatGPT - OpenAI
+- GPT - OpenAI
 - Llama  - Meta
-- Mistral / Mixtral - Mistral AI
+- Mistral / Mixtral - Mistral AI (founded by former engineers from Google DeepMind and Meta)
-- Gemini - Google
+- Gemini - Google DeepMind
-- Claude - Anthropic - (fouded by former OpenAI employees)
+- Claude - Anthropic - (founded by former OpenAI employees)
-- Grok - xAI
+- Grok - xAI (Elon Musk)

 Training a large language model is extremely resource intensive; while you can train for example a simple classifier to identify if a sentence is positive or negative yourselve, this is not possible for training a LLM.
 For example, llama published Llama 3.1 405B; this is model that has 405 billion paramters, and that was trained on 15 trillion tokens, taking 31 million GPU hours (H100 gpus), and emmittion almost 9000 tons of CO_2 (for the training process only).

 ## Which one to chose when
-With so many available models the question arises which model you should use when?
+With so many available models the question arises "which model you should use when"?
 One thing to consider here is whether you want to use an open source model or not.
 But another important aspect is that it depends on the task at hand.
 There are various leaderboards that track which tasks specific models are good at, based on widely used benchmarks.
 Also, which language are you using?
 Most models are fully trained on English, not many models are trained on Dutch text.
-So if you are using Dutch texts, you may want to look for a model that is trained on Dutch.
-Additionally, some LLMs are multimodal models,meaning they can process various forms of input; text, images, timeseries, audio, videos and so on.
+So if you are using Dutch texts, you may want to look for a model that is trained on or finetuned for Dutch.
+Additionally, some LLMs are multimodal models, meaning they can process various forms of input; text, images, timeseries, audio, videos and so on.

 ### Building a chatbot
- It is time to start working with LLM models.
+It is time to start using an LLM!
 We are not going to train our own LLM, but use Meta's open source Llama model to set up a chatbot.
-The chat model can be used for prompt engineering - When you provide input to an LLM, such as asking a question to ChatGPT, this is called prompting a model - you are sending a prompt to the models, which will trigger the LLM to generate an answer.
-Prompt engineering

 Starting Ollama
 Ollama will be used to run a chosen LLM.
 Ollama is a platform that allows users to run various LLM locally on your own computer.
 This is different from for example using chatgpt, where you log in and use the online api.
 ChatGPT collects the input you are providing and uses this to their own benefit.
 Running an LLM locally using Ollama thus preserves your privacy.
 It also allows you to customize a model, by setting certain parameters, or even by finetuning a model.

-To start ollama:
+To start Ollama:
 ```
 ollama serve
 ```

 Next, download the large language model to be used.
 In this case use the smallest open source llama model, which is llama3.1:8b.
-Here 3.1 is the version of the model and 8b stands for the number of paramters that the model has.
+Here 3.1 is the version of the model and 8b stands for the number of parameters that the model has.
 ```
 !ollama pull llama3.1:8b
 ```